bhowmikudayan/springboot-jpa-h2-imgur/README.md

 oAuth2 is implenented and imgur is used as authentication server.

 Rate limit:
-Optimized API for 100K requests per minute.
+Bucket4j integrated for rate limit.

 kafka: created producer and consumer of kafka to produce and consume massages. kafka cluster : locally created.